sandravizmad/D3-LX-community-/README.md

 On the 03/05 I won’t be in Lisbon and therefore not able to host the event.
 If anyone would like to host the meet-up, please get in touch with me otherwise we need to make a break in this week.

 That’s all and looking forward to meet and code with you :)

+Use our slack for communication online and updates

 Best,
 Sandra